biker2000on/cycletourmap/README.md

 * Add popups with summary stats of each ride.
 * Add link to blog posts from rides
-* Add lines to map and select whethere they come up with popups or all displayed.
+* Add lines to map and select whether they come up with popups or all displayed.
 * pull correct rides from Strava
+* Save rides to local database (mongodb via Loopback)
+* user authentication
+* Finish Strava authentication dance